Fostering as a Single Parent

 How to become a single foster parent

 During the application process, you work with a social worker and attend training sessions and meet other foster carers and people also applying to be carers.
 This is where your network begins.
 As part of the Capstone community, you are never alone when it comes to the inevitable moments of concern that are part and parcel of parenting.
 Capstone’s support for foster carers is comprehensive.
 Fill in the below form to enquire about becoming a single foster parent today.

 Make an enquiry...

-Fostering is a way to build a new and fulfilling career, caring for children who need you and your skills, abilities, and love.
-A single person can become a foster parent and it is important to emphasis that the single person can be a female or male foster carer.
-Being a foster parent is not a gender specific role.
+Fostering as a single parent is a way to build a new and fulfilling career, caring for children who need you and your skills, abilities, and love.
+A single person can become a foster parent and it is important to emphasise that you can be a single woman foster parent or you can be male – being a foster parent is not a gender-specific role.

-There is an expectation that the foster parent will be available 24/7.
-The child will be in school during the day and this means that the foster parent has this time free to work outside the home.
+There is an expectation that the foster parent will be available 24/7, however this is not always the case.
+Being a single foster parent doesn’t have to mean you’re always with the children – the child (depending on age) will be in school during the day, meaning that the foster parent has this time free to work outside the home.
 The reality is that there are meetings with teachers, the agency’s social worker, and other professionals about the child’s education, health, and social adjustment.
 This makes it difficult, if not impossible, for a single foster parent to have a job outside the home.

-Thinking of fostering?
-Don’t let not being a two parent family stop you from taking that first step.
+Thinking of fostering as a single parent?
+Don’t let not being a two-parent family stop you from taking that first step.
 There are children and young people out there who need you to help them live a safe and happy life.
-Contact Capstone Foster Care for more information on 0800 012 4004, or simply click here.See more articles…
+Contact Capstone Foster Care for more information on 0800 012 4004.See more articles…